Perfect and imperfect rhymes: Hip hop and rap

 Half rhyme is often used, along with assonance, in rap music.
-This can be used to avoid rhyming clichés (e.g., rhyming "knowledge" with "college") or obvious rhymes, and gives the writer greater freedom and flexibility in forming lines of verse.
+That can be used to avoid rhyming clichés (e.g., rhyming knowledge with college) or obvious rhymes and can give the writer greater freedom and flexibility in forming lines of verse.
 Additionally, some words have no perfect rhyme in English, necessitating the use of slant rhyme.
-The use of half rhyme may also enable the construction of longer multisyllabic rhymes than otherwise possible.
+The use of half rhyme may also enable the construction of longer multisyllabic rhymes than is otherwise possible.

 In the following lines from the song "N.Y.
-State of Mind" by rapper Nas, the author uses half rhyme in a complex cross rhyme pattern:
+State of Mind" by the rapper Nas, the author uses half rhyme in a complex cross rhyme pattern: